streamnative/function-mesh-website/docs/scaling.md

 > **Note**
 >
-> If you have configured HPA, do not enable VPA, there exists some conflicts.
+> VPA won't work with HPA.
+Therefore, do not enable both of them at the same time.

 #### Limitations

-There are some limitations on VPA, see: [known-limitations](https://github.com/kubernetes/autoscaler/tree/master/vertical-pod-autoscaler#known-limitations) for details.
+There are some limitations to VPA.
+For details, see [known limitations](https://github.com/kubernetes/autoscaler/tree/master/vertical-pod-autoscaler#known-limitations).

 #### Examples